Simple Communication: Model

-There are two players: a sender and a receiver.
-The sender has private information about a two-dimensional state of the world, $\theta=(\theta_1,\theta_2)\in\Theta \subseteq \reals^2$ whose distribution admits a density $f$ if the state is continuous.
-Otherwise, $f$ denotes the probability mass function.
-We assume that the variance of $\theta$ is finite.
+\paragraph{Players, States and Strategies.} There are two players: a sender and a receiver.
+The sender has private information about a two-dimensional state of the world, $\theta=(\theta_1,\theta_2)\in\Theta = \reals^2$, whose distribution has full support and admits a density function $f$.\footnote{We endow subsets of $\reals^n$ with their Euclidean topology and Borel $\sigma$-algebra.} Without loss of generality, we assume that $\E[\theta]=0$.
+We also assume that the variance of $\theta$ is finite.
+When there is risk of ambiguity, we write $\Tilde{\theta}$ for the random variable and $\theta$ for its realization.
 The receiver takes two actions represented by $a=(a_1,a_2)\in\reals^2$.
-Before the receiver takes action, the sender can send a cheap-talk message $m\in \reals$.
-Sender and receiver share the same payoff function with $\phi>0$.
-Both players want each action to match the state.
-The parameter $\phi$ governs in which dimension the loss from mismatch is the largest.
-Let $\mu:\Theta\rightarrow\reals$ and $\alpha:\reals \rightarrow \reals^2$ denote pure strategies of the sender and the receiver.
-Also, for any $m\in\reals$ and $i=1,2$, let $\alpha_i(m)$ denote the $i-$th element of $\alpha(m)$.

-We are interested in a class of Perfect Bayesian Equilibria that we define in the next section.

-An example of this setting is an expert giving advice to a government that needs to design a multidimensional policy.
-For example, promoting a healthy diet among different subpopulations, choosing tax levels for different groups or taking multiple investment decisions in some technology.

-Our model is equivalent to a model with two receivers, each taking a one-dimensional action.
-Each receiver minimizes a one-dimensional quadratic loss function and the sender maximizes a weighted sum of the receivers' payoffs.
-An example here could be an expert directly promoting a healthy diet among different subpopulations.
+Before the receiver acts, the sender sends a cheap-talk message $m\in \mathcal{M}$ for some measurable space $\mathcal{M}\supseteq \reals$.